Private liability insurance (Privathaftpflichtversicherung)

 Doctoral candidates can find more information on health insurance here:

-Important additional information supplied by Techniker Krankenkasse (TK) regarding new regulations concerning statutory health insurance for foreign scientists from outside the EU (valid at March 2017) who will not be on regular, salaried research contracts:
+Important information supplied by Techniker Krankenkasse (TK) regarding regulations concerning statutory health insurance for foreign scientists from outside the EU (valid at March 2017) who will not be on regular, salaried research contracts:

 Doctoral candidates/visiting researchers from countries outside the EU can attempt to switch to statutory health insurance and apply to one of the statutory health insurance companies.